KaderBozkurt/KaderBookStore1/KaderBookStore/ReadMe.txt

 1957-Change code in _Layout.cshtml
 1958-Remove Privary link and add Category link in dropdown menu" <a class="dropdown-item " asp-area="Admin" asp-controller="Category" asp-action="Index">Category</a>"
-1958- Run and show up Category under dropdown menu and when i click it goes the Category List
+1958- Run and show up Category under dropdown menu and when i click it goes the Category List 1740- Add trash and Edit icon with Font Awesome